Patients to see a GP within two weeks, Coffey to say

 The new health secretary has set out plans to tackle pressures in the NHS.

-All GP patients in England are to be offered an appointment for non-urgent needs within two weeks under new plans to help improve access to care.
+GPs in England will need to offer non-urgent appointments within two weeks and urgent slots the same day under new plans from the Government.

-Health and Social Care Secretary Therese Coffey will also outline plans for patients to be able to look at how local surgeries are performing compared to each other with regard to patient access.
+Health and Social Care Secretary Therese Coffey will also outline plans for patients to be able to look at how local surgeries are performing compared with each other with regard to patient access.

-But leading GPs have slammed the plans saying they will have “minimal impact” on patient care.
+But leading GPs have slammed the move, saying they will have “minimal impact” on patient care.

 And publishing “league tables” of surgeries will not “improve access or standards of care”, the Royal College of GPs said.